 CU Trauma & Resilience Initiative (CU TRI): A product of the Community Coalition, CU TRI is a collaborative initiative to improve the community’s ability to respond to families who have been affected by trauma, and to educate the community about trauma-informed care and resiliency.
 Individuals experiencing trauma and in need of immediate support can call the CU TRI emergency number at 217-673-7122.

-Crime Stoppers/Illegal Gun Bounty Reward Program: Crime Stoppers accepts anonymous tips about any criminal activity in Champaign County.
-Through their Illegal Gun Bounty Reward program, anyone who contacts Crime Stoppers with a tip that leads to the arrest of a person who used a gun during the commission of a felony crime in Champaign County will receive the organization’s maximum $1,000 cash reward.
+Crime Stoppers’ Illegal Gun Bounty Reward Program: Crime Stoppers accepts anonymous tips about any criminal activity in Champaign County.
+Through their Illegal Gun Bounty Reward program, anyone who contacts Crime Stoppers with a tip that leads to the arrest of a person who used a gun during the commission of a felony crime in Champaign County will receive a $2,500 cash reward ($5,000 for homicides).
 Tipsters always remain completely anonymous when providing information to Crime Stoppers.
-Visit 373tips.com to learn more or to provide a tip.
+Visit 373tips.com to learn more or to provide an anonymous tip.